Aberdeen Wings: History

 The 2014–15 was the first season under head coach Francis Anzalone.
 A native of Sault Ste.
 Marie, Michigan, Anzalone served as the associate head coach and director of player personnel during the previous season under Wings head coach Travis Winter.
 During the 2014 off-season, Winter accepted the assistant coach position at his alma mater, Bemidji State University, where he led the Beavers hockey team as captain to the Frozen Four in 2009.
 Anzalone came from a hockey family that includes his father, Frank Anzalone who was a national championship college hockey coach, minor league head coach, and scout for the Calgary Flames.
 Anzalone was fired as head coach at the end of the 2015–16 season after two losing seasons and missing the playoffs.

 Two days after releasing Anzalone, the Wings announced it had hired long time NAHL coach Scott Langer as head coach.
 Langer had coached the previous 12 seasons with the Santa Fe/Topeka RoadRunners organization before being released during the 2015–16 season.
 In his first season as coach of the Wings, the team advanced to the 2017 Robertson Cup tournament and lost to the Aston Rebels.
 The Wings then won the regular season division titles in each of the following two seasons culminating in the 2019 Robertson Cup league championship.
 Langer was also named the general manager in January 2019.

 In the 2019–20 season, the Wings were again leading the Central Division when the season was curtailed due to the onset of the COVID-19 pandemic.
 The start of the 2020–21 season was then delayed by one month and was slightly shortened from the typical 60 games to 56 games for the Wings.
 Despite the shorter season, the Wings set the league record for number of regular season wins with 51 and 103 points.
 Following the season, Langer was hired as the head coach for the Fargo Force in the United States Hockey League and Steve Jennings was named as the next Wings' head coach.
+Langer returned as head coach in October 2022.